elephant-xyz/photo-meta-data-ai/README.md

 python src/rek.py
 ```

+The tool will give you three options:
+1. **Upload images from local folder to S3** - Only upload, don't categorize
+2. **Process existing images in S3** - Only categorize, don't upload
+3. **Upload and then process** - Upload images and then categorize them

 ## How It Works

+1. **Upload (Optional)**: Uploads images from local `images/` folder to S3
-1. **Authentication**: Connects to AWS S3 and Rekognition services
+2. **Authentication**: Connects to AWS S3 and Rekognition services
-2. **Image Discovery**: Finds all images for the specified property in S3
+3. **Image Discovery**: Finds all images for the specified property in S3
-3. **AI Analysis**: Uses AWS Rekognition to detect objects and scenes
+4. **AI Analysis**: Uses AWS Rekognition to detect objects and scenes
-4. **Categorization**: Maps detected labels to real estate categories
+5. **Categorization**: Maps detected labels to real estate categories
-5. **Organization**: Copies images to categorized folders in S3
+6. **Organization**: Copies images to categorized folders in S3
-6. **Results**: Saves detailed categorization results as JSON
+7. **Results**: Saves detailed categorization results as JSON

 ## Categories